We are in danger of missing out on a few of the very profound opportunities provided by the technology revolution which has only started.

 Every new technology brings with it demands new funding.
 From the first day revolution, with funding demands 10 times those of IT, the challenge will be moving from idea to prototype into commercialization.
 The Valley of Death, as a current Bloomberg New Energy Finance whitepaper, Crossing the Valley of Death pointed out, is that the difference between technology production and industrial maturity.

-However, some investors and policymakers continue to trust that private funds will fuel this gap, as much like it did in the past.
+However, some investors and policymakers continue to trust that private funds will fuel this gap, as much as they did in the past.
 They express concern over the debt out of government programs such as the stimulation funds (American Retrieval and Reinvestment Act) that have spent countless new technology in the energy industry, in addition to helping nations with rebuilding infrastructure and other projects.
 They wonder the conventional financing versions, that created the United States the world leader in information technology and telecommunications, can not be forced to operate now, in the event the Government could only escape the way.